The Difference Between Web Design And Graphic Design.

 Both disciplines use similar tools in the initial creative phases, e.g. sketching, conceptualising, Adobe Illustrator and Adobe Photoshop & Sketch.
-Web designers often use the visuals that have been created by a graphic designer, for example a logo or banner graphics and style guide whit in user experience.
+Web designers often use the visuals that have been created by a graphic designer, for example a logo or banner graphics and style guide.
 Graphic designers should create logos in many different formats so they can be used across different mediums including the web. (psyborg.com.au)

 The Difference Between a Web Designer and Visual Designer.